githubnext/blocks-template/README.md

 ### Step 4.1: Add the topic `github-blocks` to your repo

-You need to tag this repository with the topic `github-blocks` so we can find you repository.
+You need to tag this repository with the topic `github-blocks` so we can find your repository.

 <img width="323" alt="Screen Shot 2021-12-03 at 2 54 55 PM" src="https://user-images.githubusercontent.com/8978670/144665902-63543c98-2486-4e13-9c54-f1d4bc6544a4.png">